Section 1: Introduction

 The day-to-day running of your project should be handled through a project manager.
 While it is acceptable for the lead applicant to act as the project manager, for larger consortia in particular we would expect you to employ a dedicated project manager on a part-time basis.

 For projects with a strong clinical emphasis it is expected that project teams encompass all relevant expertise required for the design and delivery of the clinical study, such as clinical trial methodologists, statisticians, research nurses, and allied health professionals.

-The involvement of SMEs and/or early-stage companies in applications is particularly welcome.
+The involvement of SMEs and/or early-stage companies in applications is particularly welcomed.
 Large companies may be involved, but will not be in receipt of any of the i4i funds.

 For all collaborations where a partner is providing in-kind contributions, the exact nature of the commitment of each partner must be clearly detailed.